If you have any questions, feedback, or comments, feel free to send us an email at: firstname.lastname@example.org

 To get access to the exclusive promo code that grants you this discount, check your email inbox.
 On Wednesday, January 22, we sent a free update for owners of the Classic set that, besides the monochrome update, includes a promo code that can be used to purchase the Color set at $6.
 Make sure to check the email address you originally used to purchase MacStories Shortcuts Icons to find the update and promo code.

 If you didn’t subscribe to the mailing list (see above), then you didn’t receive the free product update over email; in that case, get in touch with us and we’ll look into it.

 If you did subscribe to the mailing list but cannot find a message from MacStories Pixel/E-Junkie, make sure to check your spam folder for the email address you used to purchase the icons.

 I’m a Club MacStories member.
 Do I get a discount?

 Yes, in fact, you do.
-If you’re a Club MacStories member, you can purchase MacStories Shortcuts Icons for $9.99.
+If you’re a Club MacStories member, you can purchase the complete bundle of MacStories Shortcuts Icons at $15.99 instead of $20.99.

 To get the discount, visit your member Downloads area at macstories.memberful.com and open the text file called ‘MacStories Shortcuts Icons Coupon’.
 The file contains a coupon code that you can use at checkout to apply a $5 discount.